Session 1: June 28 - July 11, 2020 Session 2: July 12 - July 25, 2020 Both Sessions: June 28 - July 25, 2020

 Design of any kind involves critical thinking and problem solving.
 This course will give students the opportunity to learn the tools of interior design as they tackle design challenges and develop presentation techniques.
 Each session will be given a different challenge to address.
 Students will learn about design concepts, color schemes and furniture selection.
 Final design boards will be presented as part of the end of class project.

-Introduction to Medical Science
+Medical Science Research

 This interdisciplinary course will provide students with knowledge of various body systems including the endocrine system, the biology of mind, the microbial system and immune responses.
 Innovations in medical science along with current issues in the medical field will be incorporated in discussions.